Keep Win Rates Above 35% With This Seldom-used Sales Strategy

 1. Multiple decision-makers: Engaging multiple stakeholders lets you effectively handle their individual personalities and prepare for unforeseen challenges.

 2. Risk mitigation: Relying on one point of contact is risky.
 If they are out of office or go silent, your deal stalls.
-Multi-threading keeps the process moving.
+Multi-threading keeps the sales process moving.

 3. Faster sales process: Aviso also observed that deals above $50K USD take 78 days fewer to close with multi-threading compared to single-threading.
 Even smaller deals can reduce your sales cycle time by 53 days.
 Time is money.